Elizabeth Kitley: College career

 On November 5, 2019, Kitley made her collegiate debut and scored a season-high 27 points, shooting 13-of-15 from the field, in a 105–41 win over Saint Francis (PA).
 She recorded the most points by a Virginia Tech freshman in a debut.
 As a freshman, Kitley averaged 12.5 points, 7.5 rebounds and 2.1 blocks per game and was named Atlantic Coast Conference (ACC) Freshman of the Year.
 On December 4, 2020, she posted a sophomore season-high 30 points and 11 rebounds in an 84–59 win against Appalachian State.
 On January 17, 2021, Kitley tied the program single-game record with 21 rebounds, while scoring 18 points in a 67–64 loss to Wake Forest.
 One week later, she scored 30 points for a second time, along with 13 rebounds, in an 89–87 loss to AP No. 2 NC State.
 Kitley averaged 18.2 points and 10.4 rebounds per game as a sophomore, earning first-team All-ACC honors.

 On November 11, 2021, Kitley tallied 34 points and nine rebounds, making a program-record 17 field goals, in a 75–38 win over George Washington.
 On December 19, she posted 34 points and 13 rebounds in a 92–75 win against Florida State.
 Kitley sustained a right shoulder injury against North Carolina in the quarterfinals of the 2022 ACC tournament and was sidelined as her team lost to NC State in the following game.
 She returned for the first round of the NCAA tournament.
 During the game, Kitley set the Virginia Tech single-game scoring record with 42 points in an 84–81 loss to 12th-seeded Florida Gulf Coast.
 As a junior, she averaged 18.1 points, 9.8 rebounds and 2.4 blocks per game.
 Kitley was named ACC Player of the Year and repeated as a first-team All-ACC selection.
-She received third-team All-American recognition from the AP and United States Basketball Writers Association and was a member of the Women's Basketball Coaches Association All-America team.
+She received third-team All-American recognition from the AP and United States Basketball Writers Association (USBWA) and was a member of the Women's Basketball Coaches Association (WBCA) All-America team.